smellodi/smop/smop.pulse-gen/README.md

 70 nccm and 50 nccm respectively.
 All other channels will be inactive, except the channel `2` that will remain closed, but its MFC will be programmed to blow with 60 nccm into the waste.

-## Logged data
+### Logged data

-After the pulse generating script finishes its work, all log files will be saved to a folder with the current timestamp set as its name, like `2023-07-26 14-27-12Z`.
+After the app finishes its work, all log files will be saved to a folder with the current timestamp set as its name, like `2023-07-26 14-27-12Z`.
 The parent folder is `Documents` by default, but users can change it when prompted to save data.

 List of timestamped events (actions, like valve opened and closed) will be recorded into `events.txt` file.
 Data from the odor display will be stored in `odor_display.txt` file.

 If IonVision was connected, then `dms.json` file will contain an array of DMS measurements with the comment set to the pulse channels description.
 If Smell Inspector was connected, then `snt.json` file will contain an array of SNT measurements, 66 values per measurement.

+## Odor Reproductor

+Either IonVision or Smell Inspestor will be used as eNose to stream measurement data to the Machine Learning module.
+Note that if both devices were connected on the *Connection* page, then Smell Inspector will be ignored.

+Odor names and their initial flow rates should be specified on the *Setup* page before measuring the target odor.
+Once this is done, the taget odor measurement can be started upon clicking the "Measure the target odor" button that becomes visible after IonVision is initialized with the project and its parameter.

+**NOTE** IonVision initialization may end up with the parameter not being loaded.
+In this case, please load the parameter manually from the IonVision device interface.

+Click the "Start" button to feed the measured odor tothe Machine Learning module and start the odor reproduction loop.